 Chianti is the land of vineyards, with large farms and castles.
 If the vineyard prevails, there are large expanses of woodlands, beeches and chestnuts.

 Prato boasts an old town of great artistic interest.
-Heart of the old town is the Piazza del Duomo where rises the Cathedral of Santo Stefano, Romanesque building of the XII century.
+Heart of the old town is the

 The Cilento boasts great natural beauties, but also a wealth of history and culture: the nymph Leucosia, Palinuro, the helmsman of Aeneas, who died on this land, the ruins of Elea and Paestum, the Charterhouse of Padula.